-The government of each country can set a regulation that requires all firms selling to j the payment of a fixed regulatory requirement f_j in labor units.
-The regulation is non-discriminatory: all firms face the same fixed regulatory requirement when selling to the same destination.
+We choose to model the regulations as a fixed cost because their effects are consistent with our stylized facts.
+Fixed costs of regulation generate selection of firms based on their quality, thus, they mainly affect the extensive margin of exports.
+Such a prediction finds support in our empirical motivation and work cited in the previous section.11 As the fixed cost interacts with vertically differentiated varieties, it represents a vertical norm.
 We will explore both the case in which the fixed cost is paid in the domestic labor units of a firm, i.e., the fixed cost equals $f{ij} = w_i f_j$, and the case in which the fixed cost is paid in the destination labor units, i.e., $f{ij} = w_j f_j$.
 The former case captures compliance tasks that are completed by the firms workers, e.g. quality controls, environmental requirements etc. The latter case captures the compliance tasks that require hiring destination country's workers, e.g. flying out inspectors.